 Today, more and more self-recording musicians and studios are catching on to the value of using an independent mastering engineer to master their finished mixes.
 At a minimum, an independent mastering engineer provides an additional, objective set of “ears” in a recording project’s lifecycle.
 But there’s much more to it than that.
 Another major reason to use independent mastering engineers is to benefit from their experience.
 A good mastering engineer knows that mixing and mastering are very different animals, and require very different mindsets.
 They’re able to wear the “mastering hat” when mastering, while many others – even experienced recording and mixing engineers – just aren’t able to make that psychological switch.

-As someone who masters a lot of songs for independent musicians and other recording studios, one of the most common questions I get is, “what should I send you, and how should I sent it?”
+As someone who masters a lot of songs for independent musicians and other recording studios, one of the most common questions I get is, “what should I send you, and how should I send it?”
 Here’s a brief but handy guide to preparing your mixes for a mastering engineer.

 What NOT To Send